[sgmb id=”2″]

-If you are sorry about your meager 4% annual raise or if you did not receive anything at all, you can take heart: Now, there is a new employee benefit being offered to make it easier to borrow from your own future wages.
+If you are sorry about your meager 4% annual raise or if you did not receive anything at all, you can take heart: Now, a new employee benefit is being offered to make it easier to borrow from your future wages.

-Just like the poorly-regarded pay-day loan industry, the new employee benefit offers a line of credit on your future wages.
-In an article in Employee Benefit News (September 2017, page 12), it looks like at least three vendors are ready to make the small loans (about $3,000 for less for 12 months) available to business HR departments, so their cash-strapped workers can use the money to cover such basic expenses as rent, student or car loans, or living expenses.
+Like the poorly-regarded pay-day loan industry, the new employee benefit offers a line of credit on your future wages.
+In an article in Employee Benefit News (September 2017, page 12), it looks like at least three vendors are ready to make the small loans (about $3,000 for less for 12 months) available to business HR departments so their cash-strapped workers can use the money to cover such basic expenses as rent, student or car loans, or living expenses.

-Doing the math, this translates into an APR of 391% on a loan of $350.
-The high APR is exactly what the Consumer Financial Protection Bureau wants curtailed and that is one reason why that federal agency is always in the cross hairs of Republicans.
+Doing the math translates into an APR of 391% on a $350 loan.
+The high APR is precisely what the Consumer Financial Protection Bureau wants curtailed, which is one reason why that federal agency is always in the crosshairs of Republicans.

-The Employee Benefit News article does not say if the employer will take a percentage of the APR to cover the cost of the program, but my bet is they would.
-Who know?
-Making pay-day loans to your own employees could even become a HR profit center.
+The Employee Benefit News article does not say if the employer will take a percentage of the APR to cover the program’s cost, but I bet they would.
+Who knows?
+Making pay-day loans to your employees could even become an HR profit center.

 More Bad News for Workers

 Having the pay-day loan option readily available from your employer will change the worker-employer relationship even more.
-Employers will have an excuse not to offer raises and employees would have the honor of paying a 391% APR just to work for the company.
+Employers will have an excuse not to offer raises, and employees will be honored to pay a 391% APR to work for the company.

-In the old day, employers in some industries, such as mining and manufacturing, had a company store where workers could buy goods, often at inflated prices, and have those debts deducted from their paychecks.
+In the past, employers in some industries, such as mining and manufacturing, had a company store where workers could buy goods, often at inflated prices, and have their debts deducted from their paychecks.
 This was paternalism in its highest form.

 This is what the song meant when it said: